micziz/SimXV2/readme.md

 ### Windows

-Download the latest release of python, at this time 3.10.2, using the exe that you can download [here](https://www.python.org/downloads/), or choclatey using this command
+Download the latest release of python, at this time 3.10.2, using the exe that you can download [here](https://www.python.org/downloads/), or chocolatey using this command

 ```choco install python```